Eliav2/how-react-hooks-work/README.md

 <summary><h3>Unmount</h3></summary>

-if we will trigger unmount after mount the logs order will be:
+if we will trigger unmount after mount the order of the logs will be:

 ```jsx
 const BasicUnmount = () => {